Flow Measurement

 Introduction

 Accurate flow measurement has become increasingly important for many key industrial sectors including oil & gas, aerospace, automotive, chemical and pharmaceutical process industries, as well as various military and government operations.
-While ultrasonic flow measurement techniques offer numerous advantages such as non-intrusive design, wide turndown ratio, fast response time, there still remain many challenges that need to be overcome while making ultrasonic measurement techniques both accurate & reliable, especially for applications in gas flow measurements.
-In practical transit-time gas flow measurement applications there is often a change in the received signal shape between upstream and downstream signals, which will cause an error in the transit time and transit time difference calculation, both of which are fundamental to the flow calculation.
+While ultrasonic flow measurement techniques offer numerous advantages such as non-intrusive design, wide turndown ratio, and fast response time, there still remain many challenges that need to be overcome.
+Our research is focussed on making ultrasonic measurement techniques both accurate & reliable, especially for applications in gas flow, disturbed flows, or clamp-on measurements with challenging pipe materials and geometries.
+We have in-house capabilities in flow measurement from the modelling and design phase, through to flow meter construction and testing.
+This page is about the facilities we operate, for more information on our flow measurement research see the flow measurement research page.

-A dedicated air flow test-bench experiment has been setup to enable transit time ultrasonic data collection under varied flow conditions.
-The test setup comprises of pairs of conventional air coupled ultrasonic transducers pairs, with nominal operating frequency of 200kHz, positioned strategically on a pipe (approx. 6 inch inner diameter) in such a way that ultrasonic signal (both up and down stream) from a variety of propagation path layout is recorded.
+A dedicated air flow test-bench experiment has been set up to enable transit time ultrasonic data collection under varied flow conditions.
+The test setup comprises of pairs of conventional air coupled ultrasonic transducers, with nominal operating frequency of 200kHz, positioned strategically on a pipe (approx. 6 inch inner diameter) in such a way that ultrasonic signal (both up and down stream) from a variety of propagation paths is recorded.
 This multi-path measurement approach is extremely important to mitigate against the presence of swirls or any asymmetric flow profiles that are typically found in a gas flow.
 The flow itself is created by a powerful suction fan down-stream from the metering setup and varied flow profiles are introduced by the way of introducing bends and pipe size variations up-stream.

 Air flow test-bench schematic